orchidsoftware/.github/profile/README.md

 ## Hi, nice to see you! 👋

-**Orchid** is a free [Laravel](https://laravel.com) package that abstracts standard business logic and allows code-driven rapid application development of back-office applications, admin/user panels, and dashboards.
+Here we are developing **Orchid**.
+It is a free [Laravel](https://laravel.com) package that abstracts standard business logic and allows code-driven rapid application development of back-office applications, admin/user panels, and dashboards.
 For the full documentation, visit [orchid.software](https://orchid.software/).

 ## Quick start guide